onlymg/laravel-TALL-CRUD/README.md

+![display](https://repository-images.githubusercontent.com/425272523/3708f28e-813a-4e29-8800-c1389632ffb9)

 # Laravel 8 - Creating Crud with Jetstream Livewire & Tailwind Modal

-![display](https://repository-images.githubusercontent.com/425272523/3708f28e-813a-4e29-8800-c1389632ffb9)

 This guide walks you through the process of building a Laravel 8 application that uses Jetstream Livewire and tailwind for UI.

+Check this tutorial on my [Blog](https://djamelkorei.hashnode.dev/laravel-8-creating-crud-with-jetstream-livewire-and-tailwind-modal) 👋
 ## What You Will build
 You will build a Laravel application with full CRUD (Create, Read, Update, and Delete)